 - Withdrawal, meaning you need to take oxycodone to avoid withdrawal symptoms

 If you are concerned that you or someone you know is addicted to oxycodone, help is available.
-Call 800-934-1582(Who Answers?) to learn more about treatment options.
+Call 800-934-1582(Sponsored) to learn more about treatment options.

-If you are taking oxycodone as prescribed by a doctor, it’s possible you will develop tolerance and dependence.
+If you are taking oxycodone as prescribed by a doctor, you may develop tolerance and dependence.
 These are natural physiological adaptations that occur from continued use and do not necessarily mean that you have an oxycodone addiction.
-An addiction constitutes compulsive, uncontrollable oxycodone use; it is often a progressive condition, which means it tends to worsen over time.
+An addiction constitutes compulsive, uncontrollable oxycodone use that tends to worsen over time.

 Risk of Oxycodone Addiction

-Anyone who misuses or abuses oxycodone and other substances is at risk of developing an oxycodone addiction, but some risk factors increase a person’s chance of developing an addiction, including:8
+Anyone who misuses or abuses oxycodone and other substances is at risk of developing an oxycodone addiction.
+However, certain risk factors increase a person’s chance of developing an addiction, including:8

 - Aggressive childhood behavior